brgtrainings/brgtrainings.github.io/pages/ruby.md

 - Check the `Learning Notations` section below to see important notations used.
 - The course can be properly viewable in mobile and tablet.
 - This can be considered as the comprehensive course.

 {% include util/note.html
-    note="The content of the syllabus is still in building stage.
-However, you can still begin your learning." type="warning"
-%}

-{% include util/note.html
           note="Use <strong>Desktop</strong> for the best learning experience as you can practice the code snippet along with." type="important" %}